- 37 seconds ago

 (11) Metabolic syndrome and clinical outcomes in patients infected with COVID‐19: Does age, sex, and race of the patient with metabolic syndrome matter?
 PUBMED https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8013372/

-These top killers represent the result of our biggest epidemic in history, but they are not actually the epidemic in themselves.
+These top killers in the image above, represent the result of our biggest epidemic in history, but they are not actually the epidemic in themselves.
 In other words, the real epidemic is not listed as a cause of death.

 With the successful conquest of many of the old infectious diseases in the world, non-communicable diseases have become the major cause of morbidity and mortality not only in the developed world but also in underdeveloped countries.
-Among all these NCD, metabolic syndrome had been the real scourge globally.
+Among all these metabolic syndrome has been the real scourge globally.
 (10)

-Metabolic syndrome is a cluster of the most dangerous heart attack risk factors: diabetes and prediabetes, abdominal obesity, high cholesterol, and high blood pressure.
+Metabolic syndrome is an imbalance of metabolism and comprises the most critical risk factors for cancer, heart attacks, and stroke, including diabetes and prediabetes, abdominal obesity, high cholesterol, and high blood pressure.

 Metabolic Syndrome – a definition